 Monkey Noodles are really addicting.
 They’re each 12″ long but can stretch up to 8′!
 Imagine the possibilities to actually use them for a lesson in a math or a science class.
+Students can stretch, pull, twirl, wrap, and squeeze them and they will immediately go back to their original shape and size.
 They are “snappy” though, so be mindful of the age group you are using them with and set some ground rules before allowing freedom with them.

 This also became a quick fan favorite.
 One of my co-workers who retired gave me hers as a gift before she left.
 It’s stinking cool….you’re painting with water essentially and once the water dries, it’s a blank canvas again.
 It’s a race to make a masterpiece and then it slowly fades away for the next one to be created.
 My two kids love playing with it, too.